mustafamukadam/frontendculture/DSA/DSANotes.md

+# Tips to solve problems
+- Comment code and create template/story as much as you can for every category of problems! https://assets.leetcode.com/users/images/5f6b5d99-9616-4a35-a452-94eac143aab6_1659794761.1005166.png
+- Create commented template to solve particular kind of problem.
+Then maybe, pick questions and fill in those places.
+  - Follow Story format
+- ⭐️  memo key = argument to function
+  ⭐️  memo value = return value for that function call
+              - unique set of arguments -> give particular result
+              - go to exact return expression and add answer to memo object before return
+- node circle value = argument to function
+- Alvin DP video - make notes of complexity explanation

+# Uncategorized
 - Weekly Contests <- How do I measure my performance, I am solving questions but am I improving

 - Try following this format - just follow Explore cards: DP, Array, Graph, Top Interview Q, Recursion ..